jsrwell/jsrwell/README.md

     }
 }

-const network = 🌐 => "Looking for networking opportunities and ways to grow up in the software development carrer";
+const network = () => "🌐 Looking for networking opportunities and ways to grow up in the software development carrer";
 ```

 ##